ABiswajitMohapatra/Stroke-Prediction/README.md

 ## ✅ Results
 Achieved high prediction performance (accuracy and ROC-AUC) with Random Forest/XGBoost, making it effective for early stroke risk screening.

-## 📂 How to Run
-1. Clone the repo: `git clone https://github.com/yourusername/stroke-prediction-model.git`
-2. Navigate to the project folder.
-3. Run the Jupyter Notebook or Python script to train and test the model.

 ---
 Created with ❤️ for health risk prediction.